pranabekka/pranabekka.github.io/content/markdown-metadata.md

 updated = 2024-06-24 14:41:56
 +++

-Markdown has syntax for titles that is suitable for the format, yet SSGs always shun it.

-Most metadata formats essentially override the syntax, which breaks Markdown in some ways.

-Markdown is designed as a visual plain text format --- visual in the sense that list syntax "looks like" a list, headings have extra marks to make them stand out, and different blocks are visually distinct.
-Metadata formats override this, and obscure the title.
+Alternatives to putting the markdown title in TOML/YAML.

+Because frontmatter breaks Markdown syntax and puts the title at the same importance as other metadata like the date and thumbnail.

-The title is a primary piece of data for the document, and it is not on the same level of importance as the date, which metadata formats place the title with.
+The title is a primary piece of data for the document, and it is not on the same level of importance as the date.

-Also, this breaks Markdown syntax, because now your Markdown (not metadata) document starts with a level 2 heading and no level 1 heading, or it has multiple level 1 headings (titles).
+With frontmatter, your Markdown (not metadata) document starts with a level 2 heading and no level 1 heading, or it has multiple level 1 headings (titles).

+Instead, put the document heading at the top using Markdown syntax, and add metadata like the date below that.

 ## Solution 1: metadata tag